 3. Repeat the problem back to the customer

-To make sure you understand the problem, repeat the customer’s concern after he or she is done complaining.
-Not will it only clarify things for you but it will also show that you have been paying attention to what the customer was saying which can help decrease the tension level.
-This will demonstrate that you are invested and engaged in conversation In other words, you should be on the same page with customers in order to get their trust and tone down their anger.
+What is a difficult customer?
+It is a frustrated person who wants to be heard.
+Thus, to make sure you understand the problem, repeat the customer’s concern after they are done complaining.
+Not will it only clarify things for you, but it will also show you paying attention to what the customer was saying.
+It can help decrease the tension level.
+It shows you are invested and engaged in conversation.
+In other words, you should be on the same page with customers in order to get their trust and tone down their anger.

 Once a customer laid out a problem make sure to apologize and let them know that you have a solution.
 By saying sorry, you acknowledge the customer’s problem and make them feel understood – something that every frustrated customer expects.

-It’s important what language you use when you are apologizing to a customer.
+It’s important what language you use when handling difficult customers in call center.
 A simple classic phrase like “I’m sorry that happened to you” or “Let me fix it for you” will not work if you speak with someone who is irritated.
 Instead, you can say “I can see why you’re upset, I would be too.
 I’ve looked into what caused the problem and here is what I found.”
 Or something of that sort.

 You need to make sure you know exactly what the customer expects from you.
 Difficult customers can sometimes get caught up in anger or irritation which gets in a way of clearly stating the problem and explaining what they want.
 You should keep that in mind and always try to determine precisely what customers want.
 Simply ask them how would they like the problem to be solved or what solution are they looking for.

 When you are dealing with angry customers you should try to divert their attention from what causes their frustration.
 After hearing them out and identifying the problem, introduce a solution.
 Start talking about the ways in which the issue can be resolved.
 In other words, focus on what the customer wants – the desired outcome.
 This principle will help calm down the client, avoid unnecessary tension and help you proceed with resolution.